onlyphantom/cvessentials/edgedetect/edgedetect.md

 2. Compute gradient magnitudes and angles
 3. Apply non-maximum suppression (NMS)
     - Suppress close-by edges that are non-maximal, leaving only local maxima as edges
-4. Track edge by hysterisis
+4. Track edge by hysteresis
     - Suppress all other edges that are weak and not connected to strong edges and link the edges

 Step (1) and (2) in the procedure above can be achieved using code we've written so far in our Sobel Operator scripts.
 We use the Sobel mask filters to compute $G_x$ and $G_y$, respectively the gradient component in each orientation.
 We then compute the gradient magnitude and the angle $\theta$: